 We are thrilled to offer a variety of exciting and educational experiences for primary school students and children of all ages.

-Our primary school day tours are specifically designed for students in Years 3 to 6, providing a range of activities that are closely aligned with the Australian National Curriculum.
+Our primary school day tours are specifically designed for students in Years 3 to 6, providing a range of activities most of which are aligned with the Australian National Curriculum.
 These activities take place on the grounds and inside the buildings of our Observatory, where students can learn more about astronomy and physics while exploring our collection of modern and historical telescopes.
 By participating in our tours, students will be able to expand their knowledge and gain a deeper appreciation for the wonders of the universe.

 Our Out of School Holiday Care tours are designed for children aged 4 to 11 years old.
 We offer a wide range of activities that are both fun and educational, providing a valuable opportunity for children to learn and grow in a safe and supportive environment.
 The activities are carefully tailored to the age groups of 4-6, 7-9, and 10-11 years old, ensuring that each child is appropriately challenged and engaged.